wschaef/architecture-kata-2023/architecture.md

 Contained Building Blocks
-*\<Description of contained building block (black boxes)>*
+*\<Description of contained building block (black boxes)>* Based on neccessary functionality and different non-functional requirements solution splitted to following

-**Reporting domain** - responsible for collect data for reports, create reports and provide access to reports.
+**Analytic domain** - responsible for collect data for reports, create reports and provide access to reports.
 This domain has persistent data like raw analytical data and generated reports.
 Reporting domain includes folloing components:
 * Data Collector - recive notification from external systems and store them
 * Data Viewer - provide access to raw analytic data.
 * End-Of-Year report creation and caching - report generation engine and storage for generated reports.

+**Configuration domain** - responsible for manage configuraiton mailbox for polling and definitions for filters and whitelist.

 **Integration domain** - provide capabilities for collect information from external sources like emailboxes, external travel systems and agancies.
 Several components included in domain:
 * Notification - component which reicve updated from external systems via integration layer and notify other domains about changes.